-The World Health Organization, founded in 1948, is the United Nations’ special agency for health.
-The WHO Country Office in Uzbekistan belongs to one of the six regional offices around which the WHO is globally structured, namely the Regional Office for Europe (WHO EURO).
+The World Health Organization, founded in 1948, is the specialized agency of the United Nations for health.
+The WHO Country Representative’s Office in Uzbekistan belongs to one of the six regional offices around which WHO is globally structured, namely, the Regional Office for Europe (WHO EURO).

-Despite the numerous challenges ahead with regards to strengthening the national public healthcare system's performance in effectively addressing health priorities, Uzbekistan has undergone important developments in the past years.
-The WHO plays a crucial role in strengthening the capacity of the Uzbek Ministry of Health, specifically in improving the national system's overall performance, in developing innovative policies, and in improving quality of care at various levels through the provision of technical assistance.
+Despite the numerous challenges with regards to the strengthening of the national health system's performance in effectively addressing health priorities, Uzbekistan has undergone important positive developments over the past two decades.
+WHO plays a crucial role towards a strengthened capacity of the Uzbek Ministry of Health in improving the national system's overall performance and in developing evidence based policies and strategies, while improving the quality of services and peoples’ access to those at the various levels through the provision of technical assistance.

 Main areas of work